Jeff-Derbes/My-Pub/README.md

 - Landing page
 - User sign-in/sign-up
-- User profile
 - Cocktail lookup
 - Recipe Pages

 ## Features (MVP)

+- Users can create an account
 - Search up new cocktails and view their recipes
 - Save individual recipes to their favorites
-- Users can keep track of their ingredients and find recipes based on what they currently have available
-- Users can create their own custom recipes and share them on their profile